-There are a lot of resins materials available on the market, all with different mechanical properties and prices.
-In contrast to FDM, where polymer filament is used from a known material with certain mechanical properties, SLA, DLP and LCD 3D printers use resins where mechanical properties are obtained by the chemical composition of the resin.
+There are a lot of resin materials available on the market, all with different mechanical properties and prices.
+In contrast to FDM, where polymer filament is used from a known material with certain mechanical properties, SLA, DLP and LCD 3D printers use resin where mechanical properties are obtained by the chemical composition of the resin.
 Because of the difference in chemical composition of the resin, the mechanical properties (material characteristics) are very important and will help to compare different resins.
-Mechanical properties can help you choose the right resin for your application.
+Mechanical properties can help choose the right resin for your application.
 In many cases a 3D-printing resin suppliers provides a set of mechanical properties for each material.
 What do these mechanical properties mean and how do they relate to your application?
-This article will give an inside in the meaning of mechanical properties and answers questing regarding these properties.
+This article will give an insight in the meaning of mechanical properties and answers questing regarding properties of 3D-printed resin parts.

 To explain the meaning of mechanical properties, the example of the technical data (from the TDS) of Liqcreate Strong-X is discussed.
 The table below will show the technical data of Liqcreate Strong-X: